iifl-logo

 25. Code of Conduct for Board and Senior Management

-In compliance with Regulation 26(3) of the Listing Regulations and the Act, the Company has framed and adopted a Code of Conduct for Directors and Senior Management “the Code” which provides guidance on ethical conduct of business and compliance with laws and Regulations.
+In compliance with Regulation 26(3) of the Listing Regulations and the Act, the Company has framed and adopted a Code of Conduct for Directors and Senior Management ("the Code"), which provides guidance on ethical conduct of business and compliance with laws and regulations.

-26. Code of Practices and procedures for fair disclosure of Unpublished Price Sensitive information
+26. Code of Practices and Procedures for Fair Disclosure of Unpublished Price Sensitive Information

 The Board has formulated the Code of Practices and Procedures for Fair Disclosure of Unpublished Price Sensitive Information (Fair Disclosure Code), for the fair disclosure of events and occurrences that could impact the price discovery in the market for the Companys securities.
-The Fair Disclosure Code also provides for maintaining transparency and fairness in dealings with all stakeholders and ensuring adherence to applicable laws and regulations.
-The same is available on the website of the Company at https://muthootmicrofin.com/disclosures/
+The Fair Disclosure Code also provides for maintaining uniformity, transparency and fairness in dealings with all stakeholders and ensuring adherence to applicable laws and regulations.
+The same is available on the website of the Company at https://muthootmicrofin.com/policies/

 27. Prevention of Insider Trading

 The Board of Directors of the Company has formulated and adopted a Code of Conduct to regulate, monitor and report the trading of shares by insiders.
 This code lays down the guidelines and procedures to be followed and disclosures to be made by the insiders while dealing with shares of the Company and cautioning them of the consequences of non-compliance.
-The same is available on the website of the Company at https://muthootmicrofin. com/disclosures/
+The same is available on the website of the Company at https://muthootmicrofin.com/policies/

 28. Subsidiary Company, Joint Ventures and Associate Companies